Biology: Anatomy and Physiology 12

 Rhiannon Cockayne, Chloe Faught & Tejinder Hari

-It is recommended that students complete Science 10 or equivalent.
+It is recommended that students complete Science 10.
 Chemistry 11 is recommended.
 Life Sciences 11 (Old course name Biology 11) is not necessary for Anatomy and Physiology 12.

 Anatomy and Physiology 12 (previously Biology 12) is an online, media-rich course designed to meet the new BC Anatomy and Physiology 12 Curriculum (2018).
 The course offers interactive lessons, a variety of guided activities, assignments and labs, and rubric-based assessment.
 There are learning guides to assist in note taking throughout the course.